 "Let go of me!" she hissed, trying in vain to rip herself out of his vice-like grip as her wand dug into the skin of his neck.
 "If you don't, I won't hesitate to hex–"

-"Let's not begin to make promises we can't keep, hmm?" interrupted Blaise.
+"Let's not begin to make promises we can't keep," interrupted Blaise.
 "I know for a fact you won't–"

 "How would you kn–"

 "Because you don't hate me, Hermione," he stated, as if it were obvious, before releasing her.
 The duo was standing in a secluded place under the stands.
-The blonde was on-guard for a few moments, eyeing the place and eyeing him, before finally putting away her wand.
+She was on-guard for a few moments, eyeing the place and eyeing him, before finally putting away her wand.

 "Yes," she finally replied, "I don't hate you.
 Why?
 Because I don't go around hating people for no good reason!"

 The blunt statement caught Hermione off-guard, and it took her a moment to process.